Giant trees covered in Spanish moss. The cemeteries of Savannah are something unique.

 Laurel Grove Cemetery is separated into two parts, North (for white people), and South (for African Americans).
 It was founded in 1853.
 Laurel Grove South is laid out like any other Victorian cemetery of the time.
 Its just a bit different from the rest.
 It seems very empty.
 However, many of those buried here could not afford a monument that lasted.

-Jana Irving Some are not.
+Wandering Jana Some are not.

 Laurel Grove North Cemetery